frto027/SimpleStupidLocalization/docs/csv.md

 - Use UTF-8 encoding.
 The mod doesn't touch your texts' encoding.
 The file encoding depends on your usage.
 For Unity, they use UTF-8.
 - Everything in text is kept, including space.

+- [SSL10n.csv](https://github.com/frto027/ssl10n.csv) needs a perfect csv file(e.g. the comma count) so you can save your file with excel before you commit it.

 # Work with Microsoft Excel

 You can use `UTF-8 with BOM` encoding to tell excel your csv file is UTF-8 encoding.
 (UTF-8 with BOM is supported in library version `>=0.x.1`)